JBarckley/OpenGL-Animation/README.md

 # OpenGL-Animation
 An OpenGL animation using proper lighting, shading, and rendering techniques.
-Running should be as simple as downloading the EXE and glew32.dll, putting them in the same directory, and running the EXE.
-(Only on windows)
+Running should be as simple running the EXE.
+(Only on windows) Use arrow keys to rotate the camera.

-Use arrow keys to rotate the camera.
+When I uploaded this project a couple of years ago, I didn't upload the jpegs for the background and since then I've lost the files so I used a replacement background.
+Oh well.

 All models & textures come from free online sources, they are not my work: